mkretschek/toobusy-middleware/README.md

     * `message`: Message to be displayed/returned when the server is too busy to process the request.
 If it's an object or an array, the response will be sent as JSON.
 Otherwise, it's sent as `'text/html'`.

+    * `status`: HTTP status code to send when the server is too busy.
+Defaults to status code `503` (Service Unavailable).

 Examples